Skip to content

 Manual and automated reordering#

-The requisition worksheet feature integrated into Microsoft Dynamics 365 Business Central provides you with a multitude of options for estimating item demand.
+The requisition worksheet feature integrated into Microsoft Dynamics 365 Business Central1 provides you with a multitude of options for estimating item demand.
 Based on how you set up supply chain and inventory management, a requisition worksheet can then be used to calculate demand for an item and suggest a reorder quantity to you.

 Automated reorder process#